mverleger/Unlock/README.md

 # Unlock
 UNLOCK - Unique Non-Linear Organizer for Conveying Knowledge

-UNLOCK is a non-linear UI for the Canvas LMS system.
+UNLOCK is a non-linear gamification UI for the Canvas LMS system.
 Instead of using the vertical "modules" system or manually creating a rectangular page, UNLOCK provides a hexagon-based layout that encourages non-linear curricular organization.
 The toolset implements multiple gamification elements, specifically
 - Individual and Team leaderboards based on Canvas Groups
 - A Progress Bar
 - Multiple "Levels"